mp-se/gravitymon/src_docs/source/configuration.rst

 * **Enable storage mode when placed on cap**

-Enable storage mode on the device.
 When place on the cap (<5 degres tilt) the device will go into max sleep.
 In order to wake it up you need to do a reset (or wait for the device to wake up).
 One option is to attach a magnetic reed switch (default open) to the reset pin and use a magnet to force a reset without opening the tube.
 The reed switch is typically an electronic component of 14 mm long incapsulated in a small glass tube.

 * **Bluetooth: (Only ESP32)**